orsinium/notes/notes-go/gostring.md

 // []byte{0x68, 0x65, 0x6c, 0x6c, 0x6f}
 ```

-And if you want a bit nicer output, have a look at [dd](https://github.com/Code-Hex/dd) package which is designed exactly for the purpose of printing structs and built-in types in a nice Go syntax:
+And if you want a bit nicer output, have a look at [dd](https://github.com/Code-Hex/dd) package which is designed exactly for printing structs and built-in types in a nice Go syntax:

 ```go
 fmt.Println(dd.Dump(m))